Akchio/Avali-OS/README.md

 # Avali-OS OUT NOW!
-USE CLONEZILLA TO FLASH DISC IMMAGE
+USE CLONEZILLA TO FLASH DISK IMAGE

 Welcome to the official Avali-OS repository!

+THE DISK IMAGE FILE IS ON GOOGLE DRIVE BEACOUSE IS TOO BIG FOR GITHUB 25MB LIMIT!

 Avali-OS is an experimental operating system based on Arch Linux, themed around the Avali species and its fandom.
 Please note that Avali-OS is currently in a very early development stage (pre-alpha), and is intended for testing, educational, or development purposes only.